| FTH(1) | General Commands Manual | FTH(1) |

 after-load-hook.
 Raises

-no-such-file exception if file doesn't exist.
-Raises
+no-such-file exception if file doesn't exist and

-load-error if an error occurred during load.
+load-error exception if an error occurred during

 include hello